mkatherine/ENTS-node-firmware-cluster/README.md

 Below is a list of resources that served as references throughout the design and implementation for the project.

 - https://github.com/Seeed-Studio/LoRaWan-E5-Node

+## Support

+For issues relating to software create an issue in this repository.
+For hardware issues, create an issue in the [hardware repository](https://github.com/jlab-sensing/soil_power_sensor).

+## Contributing

+TODO

+## License

+Code in this repository is licensed under MIT unless specified in the file header.
+See @ref LICENSE for full document.